Jamestown Exposition: Results

-In conjunction with the first day of Exposition the U.S. Post Office issued a series of three commemorative stamps celebrating the 300th anniversary of the founding of Jamestown.
-The 1-cent value portrayed Captain John Smith, the 2-cent value depicts the landing of Captain Smith and colonists at Chesapeake Bay and the 5-cent depicts Pocahontas.
+In conjunction with the first day of Exposition, the U.S. Post Office issued a series of three commemorative stamps celebrating the 300th anniversary of the founding of Jamestown.
+The 1-cent value portrayed Captain John Smith, the 2-cent value depicts the landing of Captain Smith and colonists at Chesapeake Bay, and the 5-cent depicts Pocahontas.

 The Exposition closed on December 1, 1907, as a financial failure, losing several million dollars.
 Attendance had been 3 million, a fraction of the numbers promised by the promoters.
-But, it had other benefits for the United States and for Norfolk and Hampton Roads.
+But, it had other benefits for the United States, Norfolk, and Hampton Roads.

 Nearly every Congressman and Senator of prominence had attended the exposition, which showcased Sewell's Point.
-Of naval importance in the early Civil War, it had been virtually forgotten since shortly after its bombardment and return to Union hands in 1862.
-The admirals in Norfolk urged redevelopment of the exposition site as a Naval Base, to use the infrastructure which had been built.
+Of naval importance in the early American Civil War, it had been virtually forgotten since shortly after its bombardment and returned to Union control in 1862.
+The admirals in Norfolk urged redevelopment of the exposition site as a Naval Base to use the infrastructure that had been built.

-Nearly 10 years would elapse before the idea, given impetus by World War I, would become a reality.
+Nearly ten years would elapse before the idea, given impetus by World War I, would become a reality.
 The new Naval Base was aided by the improvements remaining from the Exposition, the strategic location at Sewell's Point on Hampton Roads, and the large amount of vacant land in the area.
 The coal piers and storage yards of the Virginian Railway (VGN), built by William N. Page and Henry H. Rogers and completed in 1909, were immediately adjacent to the Exposition site.
 The well-engineered VGN was a valuable link directly to the bituminous coal of southern West Virginia, which the Navy strongly preferred for its steam-powered ships.